04 Health policy

 Allergies and food intolerance

-a child starts at the setting, parents are asked if their child has any known allergies or food intolerance.
+Woodlands Preschool, parents/carers are asked if their child has any known allergies or food intolerance.
 This information is recorded on the registration form.

 - If a child has an allergy or food